 If I am selected, do I get the check?

-No. Checks are made payable to the educational institution and are paid at the start of a semester and after particular documentation has been provided - usually your college acceptance letter or schedule.
-Scholars receive a letter from the Community Foundation after graduation/awards night stating the amount of the award and the required documentation.
+No. Checks are made payable to and directly sent to the educational institution, after the Community Foundation has received the required documentation - typically, this is your student ID number and first semester schedule.
+Scholars receive a letter from the Community Foundation at or after graduation/awards night stating the amount of the award and the required documentation.